quesby/quesby-boilerplate/src/content/documentation/deployment.md

 - [ ] **Security updates**: Monitor for security patches
 - [ ] **Analytics review**: Regular performance analysis

-This comprehensive deployment guide covers all aspects of deploying Neutrino sites, from simple static hosting to advanced CI/CD pipelines and performance optimization.
+This comprehensive deployment guide covers all aspects of deploying Quesby sites, from simple static hosting to advanced CI/CD pipelines and performance optimization.